arnor-sigurdsson/EIR/docs/tutorials/01_basic_tutorial.rst

-Generally we do not change much of the configs when predicting, with the exception of the input configs (and then mainly setting the ``input_source``, i.e. where to load our samples to predict/test on from) and perhaps the global config (e.g. we might not compute activations during training, but compute them on our test set by activating ``compute_attributions`` in the global config when predicting).
+Generally we do not change much of the configs when predicting, with the exception of the input configs (and then mainly setting the ``input_source``, i.e. where to load our samples to predict/test on from) and perhaps the global config (e.g. we might not compute attributions during training, but compute them on our test set by activating ``compute_attributions`` in the global config when predicting).
 Specific to ``eirpredict``, we have to choose a saved model (``--model_path``), whether we want to evaluate the performance on the test set (``--evaluate`` this means that the respective